Amazon Luxury Stores: The Gallery

 Impact

 Amazon Luxury launched with Oscar de la Renta as a flagship partner and featured in Vogue as a new model for immersive, brand-controlled digital luxury retail.
 Established a new operating model for premium brands on a mass platform — one that protected brand identity while leveraging Amazon's infrastructure and customer base.
-Created the foundation for Amazon's expansion into the luxury category.

 1→35